 To help you envision what a long weekend via Amtrak might look like, we’ve collected some of our favorite do-see-eat options.
 Give us three nights of your time and we’ll show you a good time in Virginia’s Blue Ridge.

 You'll arrive to the Roanoke Platform in downtown Roanoke in the evening.
 The Hotel Roanoke & Conference Center is just across the tracks and accessible by skywalk.
-Check in, freshen up, and relax with a game of pool and a cold beer in The Pine Room Pub at The Hotel Roanoke before walking downtown for a late night dinner.
+Check in, freshen up, and have a drink in The Pine Room Pub at The Hotel Roanoke before walking downtown for a late night dinner.

 We like Benny Marconi’s for huge slices of New York-style pizza, Texas Tavern for their Cheesy Western (a definitive must if you want to eat like a local), and Jack Brown’s for an extensive beer list, burgers, and fried oreos.